ellipinnock/2014-02-03-TGAC/lessons/tgac/pandas/tutorial.md

 Name: EDT, Length: 366
 ```

-We'll be mostly using the dot syntax here because you can auto-complete the names in IPython.
+We'll be mostly using the dot syntax here because you can auto-complete the names in IPython and IPython Notebook.
 The first pandas function we'll learn about is `head()`.
 This gives us the first 5 items in a column (or the first 5 rows in the DataFrame).

 ```python
 data.EDT.head()